 - UART Bootloader, to upload a program via UART to the flash memory.

-- Boot Sketch, executes the last uploaded program in the flash memory.
+- Boot Sketch, executes the last program uploaded to the flash memory.

 - SDIO, which is not used when programming with Arduino.

-To boot in one mode or another, the pins GPIO15, GPIO0, and GPIO2 must be properly configured according to the following table:
+To boot in one mode or another, the pins GPIO15, GPIO0 and GPIO2 must be configured appropriately according to the following table:

-In most development boards, there will be systems that manage the state of these pins for us.
-However, whether we want to use the ESP8266 (or ESP12E) independently or in the case of a development board, we must keep the following in mind:
+Most development boards will have systems that manage the state of these pins for us.
+However, whether we want to use the ESP8266 (or ESP12E) independently, or in the case of a development board, we must consider the following:

 - GPIO15 is always pulled down, so we cannot use its Pull-Up resistor.